 For this purpose, the Economic Operators Registration and Identification (EORI) number is reused.
 An EORI is unique and valid throughout the European Community and is assigned by a customs authority or designated authority in a Member State.
-More information (in Dutch) on this process can be found here.
-For Dutch parties, the EORI number is self-constructed by padding your RSIN with 0's until it is nine digits long, with the prefix EU.EORI.
-NL.
-For example, if your RSIN is 123456, your EORI number is EU.EORI.NL000123456.
+Even non-European Community parties doing business in/with Europe have an EORI, but if no EORI is available, a party is also allowed to supply its Chamber of Commerce number as alternative identifier.